ciscoheat/superforms-web/src/routes/concepts/multiple-forms/+page.md

 </form>
 ```

 This works well with forms that only post to its dedicated form action.
 But for more dynamic scenarios, let's say a database table where rows can be editable, the form id should correspond to the row id, and you'd want to communicate to the server which id was sent.
-This can be done with a hidden form field or a query parameter, to let the server know what `id` was posting, and what it should respond with.
+This can be done by modifying the `$formId` store, to let the server know what `id` was posting, and what it should respond with.

 ### Setting id on the client